latetedemelon/Healthkit-influxdb-grafana/README.md

 # Readme

-This python package provides a simple API endpoint that can collect Apple Health data via the iOS app [Health Auto Export - JSON+CSV](https://apps.apple.com/us/app/health-auto-export-json-csv/id1115567069).
+This project allows the user to automatically export their Apple Health data to an InfluxDB V2 instance.
+This is accomplished by implementing a simple API that accepts data from the iOS app [Health Auto Export - JSON+CSV](https://apps.apple.com/us/app/health-auto-export-json-csv/id1115567069) and ingests it into an InfluxDB V2 instance via a flask API endpoint.

 This only collects things like heart rate, active energy, sleep, etc. This currently does not export workouts, symptoms, or ECG data.